peicasey/CSCE-430H/p1/README.md

-# Maximal pass-fail problem
+# Sample pass-fail problem

-This is a Problem Package for a pass-fail problem with as many features as possible.
+This is a Problem Package for a sample pass-fail problem.

-This problem package uses a custom Output Validator.
+This problem package uses the Default Output Validator.